-In this paper, I propose a new “World-Centric” design paradigm for massively multiplayer online games.
-I offer several concrete ideas for implementing this new paradigm and look and existing examples to understand how these ideas may impact the player experience.
+This essay introduces the World-Centric design perspective for massively multiplayer online games.
+It offers several concrete ideas for its implementation and looks at several existing examples to understand how these ideas shape the player experience.

-CBG is a simulation of society as a system of interactions in an environment that is indifferent towards the players needs.
-In this sense, we model much of the game after our understanding of the real world.
-Our goal is to create a geopolitical and economic world simulation where players will collectively tell stories that span large swathes of time and space.
+CBG provides the building blocks of a virtual civilization in an environment that is indifferent towards the player experience.
+In this sense, CBG is modeled after the real world.
+Its goal is to create a geopolitical and economic world simulation where players will collectively tell stories that span large swathes of time and space.

-In CBG, we offer a limited set of tools and resources for players to ascribe values to.
-For example there is no defined currency such as “gold” although players may choose to turn the “gold” resource into a defacto currency should they collectively agree to do so.
-Avoiding prescribed values as much as possible, we do not intend to implement any goals in the game instead allowing players to define their own goals either based on their own narrative interests or based on the emergent values in the virtual society.
-To stimulate this, we choose to add a creative element of construction (taking Minecraft and Sim City as a source of inspiration) as a medium for players to develop a cultural mythos around.
-Finally, we intend to include a hard coded system of technology modeled after real world infrastructure (which may entail anything from horses to railroads, billboards to democratic governments).
-We believe this is necessary as it would be extremely difficult to create a system where it is technically possible for all the things we are interested in to manifest as emergent properties.
+Wherever possible, CBG avoids prescribing value.
+For example, there is no defined currency such as “gold” although players may choose to turn the “gold” object into the de-facto standard currency should they collectively agree to do so.
+The game prescribes no goals either.
+Instead, players are invited to define their own goals based on their own narrative interests and the emergent values of the virtual society.
+CBG includes a creative building element (similar to Minecraft or Sim City) as a medium for players to develop a cultural mythos with.
+Finally, CBG’s in-game technology is modeled after real world infrastructure (which may entail anything from horses to railroads, billboards to democratic governments).

-Since any game design decision will necessarily be appropriated (frequently to an ends that is entirely disconnected from its intent) by the player base it makes little sense in the context of this high level discussion to talk about the minute details of CBG.
-Instead, we list these defining characteristics of our game:
+Since any game mechanic will necessarily be appropriated by the player base it makes little sense in the context of this high level discussion to talk about the details of CBG.
+Instead, we list its defining characteristics:

-Space and resources are finite and communal.
-These are variables that are frequently discarded in most MMOGs as they are seen as limiting to the players freedom.
-In our case, we believe and hope that these limitations are in fact critical to forming the necessary tensions for a non-trivial economic narrative.
+Space and resources are finite and communal: These are variables that are frequently discarded in most MMOGs as they are seen as limiting to the players freedom.
+In CBG, these limitations are crucial to forming the necessary tensions for a diverse and dynamic economic world narrative.

-Large game world with physical barriers and significant geographic differences, i.e. going from A to B may take significant amounts of time and resources.
-This is closely related to the above.
-In this case, spatial tensions are a necessary component of economic infrastructure such as trade routes and communication channels.
+A large game world with physical barriers and significant geographic differences: Going from A to B may take significant amounts of time and resources.
+This is closely related to the above point.
+In this case, spatial tensions are necessary for interesting economic infrastructure such as trade routes and communication channels to emerge.

-Dynamic ecosystem i.e. an environment that changes both by itself and in response to player interaction.
-Specifically here, we hope to model the elements of real world environmental and ecological issues.
+Dynamic ecosystem: An environment that changes both by itself and in response to player interaction.
+Specifically here, we hope to model the elements of real world environmental issues.

 These characteristics will form the values that shape cultural and economic exchanges.
-Here specifically, we hope to recreate the history of global trade.
-As players create more wealth, develop new technologies, and form more organized communities, the mechanics and language of trade with necessarily change.
-We can now make observations such as how does the development of new trade routes or trade infrastructure influence cultural exchange.
+Specifically, CBG hopes to reenact the history of civilization (CBG = Civilization Building Game).
+As players create more wealth, develop new technologies, and form more organized communities, the mechanics and language of trade will necessarily change.
+Within this playground, we can answer questions such as, “how does the development of continental trade infrastructure influence cultural exchange?”

-For at typical MMOG, the most notable departure from the real world is the creation of a non-competitive environment where real world time can be exchanged for in-game success.
+Most MMOGs use a player-centric non-competitive game loop where real world time can be exchanged for in-game progress.
 One’s success is not antagonized by other players.
-For example, many MMOG will offer respawning enemies (a type of resource) and even create multiple instances of areas so that there is no competition for these resources.
-Here, a static computer controlled entity acts as the source of conflict.
+For example, many MMOGs have respawning enemies (which can be defeated for resources) or create multiple instances of areas so that there is little competition for resources.
+A computer controlled entity is the only source of conflict.
 Some MMOGs reintroduce dynamic player conflict in an ad-hoc way through a controlled player vs player (PVP) combat system.
-While it seems such a solution is acceptable as all major games in the MMOG market essentially follow this model, there is much more potential when player player conflict is more gracefully integrated.
-For example, things can get more interesting when critical resources are placed in PVP enabled areas but this is usually only a marginal part of the game.
+While it seems such a solution is acceptable as most major games in the MMOG market essentially follow this model, there is much more potential when PVP conflict is more gracefully integrated.

-Game designers have been much slower to look at downtime for its narrative (as oppose to financial) potential.
-One recent indie title to do this is Lazy 8 Studio’s “extrasolar”, an ARG game where the main interaction is plotting the route of a mars rover to take a single picture once every (real world) 8 hours.
-Here, waiting is a form of conflict–for the story to progress, the player must wait in the real world.
+Other designers have focused on player down-time for its narrative (as oppose to financial) potential.
+One recent indie title to do this is Lazy 8 Studio’s extrasolar, an ARG game where the main interaction is plotting the route of a Mars rover to take a single picture once every (real world) 8 hours.
+Waiting is a form of conflict–for the story to progress, the player must wait in the real world.
 The narrative becomes necessarily drawn out over the course of a month without needing to consume that much of the player’s time.
-Certainly all MMOs have persistent emergent narratives with arches spanning months or even years.
-For games like EVE Online, these narratives are made a significant part of the player experience.
-Thus we question the necessity of tedious repetitive actions to create these grand narratives as in-game actions may be limited by mechanics rather than by player time.
+All MMOs have persistent emergent narratives with arches spanning months or even years such as the battle of B-R5RB.
+Thus we challenge the necessity of “grinding” to create grand narratives as in-game actions can be limited by mechanics rather than by player time.

-I must point out here that our usage of the term “world centric” is actually rather misleading.
-It is simply to suggest an awareness that designing around the player’s needs runs a large risk.
-Games are about emergent narratives and player experience is only a part of this.
-Perhaps a better term than would be “narrative centric”.
-An interesting narrative necessarily involves conflict and these are modelled as challenges in the player experience.
-Game designers understand this instinctively as games are essentially always built around some sort of conflict (e.g. Mario needs to save the princess but Bowser, his minions and his castles are in the way).
-What is less evident is that one can challenge all parts of the player experience to be used as sources of conflict.
-Recent indie games have done considerable experimentation in this regard.
-Taking the waiting based conflict of “extrasolar” a step further is David Brough’s “Vesper.5” where one is only allowed to make one move every 24 hours as a sort of meditative daily act of play and discovery.
-That Game Company’s “Journey” stripped away more direct forms of player communication like voice chat and instant messaging.
-Instead, communication is only possible through limited number of player avatar motions.
-With the revival of the roguelike genre, a whole generation of players and developers began questioning the need of handling death in an extra-diegetic or ad-hoc way that was the accepted standard for the preceding decade (e.g. save/reloading).
-With this genre, the narrative is primarily told through mastering a system of rules rather than accomplishing a linear sequence of static challenges.
-This philosophy was extended into MMOGs by games like DayZ and Rust which ushered in the “survival” genre that is now endlessly mimicked by indie and commercial game developers alike.
+To further expand upon the world-centric design perspective, we can look towards other means of not designing around the player experience.
+Conflict is often the catalyst for fun and all parts of the player experience can be sources of conflict.
+Recent indie titles have done considerable experimentation in this regard.
+David Brough’s Vesper.5 takes the waiting based conflict of “extrasolar” a step further.
+The player is only allowed to make one move every 24 hours as a sort of meditative daily act of play and discovery.
+That Game Company’s Journey removes direct forms of player communication like voice chat and instant messaging.
+Instead, communication is only possible through a limited number of player avatar motions.
+The roguelike genre features permanent death instead of handling player continuity in an extra-diegetic or ad-hoc way (e.g. save/reloading).
+In this genre, the narrative is told through mastering a system of rules rather than accomplishing a linear sequence of static challenges.
+This idea was extended by MMOG survival games like DayZ and Rust.
 In this genre, the world and player interactions tend to be incredibly antagonistic.
-There is little or no continuity with one’s avatar once he or she dies.
-The antagonism serves as a catalyst for a wide variety of narratives and permanent death adds weight to their meaning.
+All progress is lost once the player’s avatar dies.
+Antagonism inspires a wide variety of emergent narratives and permanent death adds weight to their meaning.